facebook/docusaurus/website/blog/2022-01-13-docusaurus-2021-recap/index.md

 ## Featured adoptions

-Our showcase has welcomed a few new ["favorite" sites](/showcase?tags=favorite) that showcases the true potential of Docusaurus 2's pluggable architecture.
+Our showcase has welcomed a few new ["favorite" sites](/showcase?tags=favorite) that showcase the true potential of Docusaurus 2's pluggable architecture.

 - [**IOTA-wiki**](https://wiki.iota.org/)